hatimnagarwala/XamarinHandson/Lab 01/Readme.md

 <img src="images/49.jpg"/>

-16. Click on Browse, write “azure mobile” in the search box, scroll till you find “Microsoft.Azure.Mobile.Client”, click on it then select all your project then click Install
+16. Click on Browse, write “azure mobile” in the search box, scroll till you find “Microsoft.Azure.Mobile.Client”, click on it then select all your project then click Install.
+(Please note due to some nuget issues currently the stable version 4.0.0.0 doesnt work so install the 3.1 version)
 <img src="images/50.bmp"/>